Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ![](media/image95.jpg){width="6.0in" height="2.689958442694663in"}*Bystander: Skeptic (motivation: to deny supernatural explanations)*

-Gibbs is dismissive of Reynolds and the hunters, who he views as opportunists in a situation he'd prefer to keep quiet.
+Gibbs is dismissive of Reynolds and [[the hunters]], who he views as opportunists in a situation he'd prefer to keep quiet.
 He thinks the crop circle is a hoax arranged by school kids and suspects that Pavlos is somehow involved---but he doesn't know how.
-He sees any approaches made by the hunters to Pavlos and Nikosas as disrupting his own investigation.
+He sees any approaches made by [[the hunters]] to Pavlos and Nikosas as disrupting his own investigation.

 # Bill and Sally Daniels, Ed and Jean Cross, parents of the missing kids